microsoft/rats/docs/tutorials/beginners.md

 *Processors* declare their outputs too.
 To declare outputs, the `process` method needs to return a mapping with variable names and values, i.e., `Mapping[str, Any]`, or `None`.
-`TypedDict` is a useful built-in type to declare the variable names and types, which we used to specify that *processor* `A` returns two outputs, `B` and `C` return a single output, and `D` returns nothing.
+`NamedTuple` is a useful built-in type to declare the variable names and types, which we used to specify that *processor* `A` returns two outputs, `B` and `C` return a single output, and `D` returns nothing.